Join the online shopping revolution and set up your eCommerce store

 Cons: It is a plugin to WordPress.
 The other platforms are standalone.
 That means WooCommerce needs to integrate into someone else’s framework.

-A premium ecommerce platform designed specifically to help you sell in more ways than ever before.
-They have a number of beautifully design store themes.
+A premium eCommerce platform designed specifically to help you sell in more ways than ever before.
+They have many beautifully designed store themes.